Settings of the Generation of the Temporary Files¶

 Databases using Hadoop-compatible storage (Hive, Impala, Presto, Spark and Databricks) require to configure the option “Use Bulk Data Load APIs” in order to insert data into their tables.
 In these cases, Denodo first generates temporary files containing the data to insert in Parquet format, and then uploads those files to the specific path configured in this section.
 Finally, Denodo will make the necessary operations to make sure the database table takes the data from the path provided.

 The object storages supported to upload these data are S3 and HDFS.
 It is also possible to configure routes that are compatible with S3 or with the Hadoop API like Azure ADLS.
-See section Support for Hadoop-compatible routes for more details on this topic.
+See section Support for Hadoop-compatible storage for more details on this topic.

 Some options of the format may be tuned using the following options.